-The estimated price effect of a one standard deviation change in $[\Sigma(w^n - w^o)]j$ over the 15-day window in Table 3 is approximately 5% ( $\approx 101.7 \times 0.049$ ).
-The latter estimate corresponds to $\vartheta = 0.75$ .
+19 The estimated price effect of a 1 SD change in $[\Sigma(w^n - w^o)]j$ over the fifteen-day window in Table 3 is approximately 5% ($\approx 101.7 \times 0.049$).
+The latter estimate corresponds to $\vartheta = 0.75$.

-Figure 3, which reveals systematic differences between non-U.S. and U.S. stocks.
-For non-U.S. stocks, the dispersion of the local equity premium change is relatively small.
-Compared with the global covariance matrix $\Sigma^G$ , the local covariance matrix $\Sigma^L$ features (by construction) many zero elements, and this tends to generate less dispersion in the local than in the global premium change.
-The dispersion of local premium changes is especially small for stocks from countries with a minor representation in the MSCI index.
+the MSCI index.
 It is interesting to note the low correlation between local and global premium changes for non-U.S. stocks.
 The correlation of local and global premium changes corresponds to the correlation of the local and global beta changes and can be calculated as 0.234.
 This low correlation allows for sufficient discriminatory power between local and global asset pricing effects.

 For U.S. stocks, the premium changes behave quite differently.
-The local equity premium change for U.S. stocks shows a large standard deviation of 0.074.
+The local equity premium change for U.S. stocks shows a large SD of 0.074.
 The local premium change here is typically only slightly smaller than the global premium change, as seen in Figure 3.
 Most U.S. stocks are situated just below the 45-degree line.
-The large number of U.S. stocks in the MSCI index explains why the corresponding rows in the global and local covariance matrices differ less for U.S. stocks than for stocks from other countries: fewer cross-country covariances are set to zero.
+The large number of U.S. stocks in the MSCI index explains why the corresponding rows in the global and local covariance matrices differ less for U.S. stocks than for stocks from other countries: Fewer cross-country covariances are set to zero.
 As a consequence, local and global premium and beta changes show a high correlation (0.912) for U.S. stocks, which makes them less suited for inference about global versus local asset pricing.
 Intuitively, most of the change in the beta for U.S. stocks is induced by the index weight changes of other U.S. stocks with similar effects on both the local and global betas.

 The distribution of local and global marginal arbitrage risk is related to the distribution of the local and global risk premium changes.
-The marginal arbitrage risk $[\Sigma\Sigma(w^n-w^o)]j$ differs from the risk premium change only by a quadratic term $\Sigma\Sigma$ replacing the linear term $\Sigma$ .
+The marginal arbitrage risk $[\Sigma \Sigma (w^n - w^o)]j$ differs from the risk premium change only by a quadratic term $\Sigma \Sigma$ replacing the linear term Σ .
 Again, non-U.S. stocks are found to behave very differently from U.S. stocks.
 Local and global marginal arbitrage risk have a low correlation of only 0.172 across non-U.S. stocks, whereas this correlation is 0.987 for U.S. stocks, indicating strong collinearity.
 Meaningful inference about global versus local arbitrage risk is therefore problematic for the sample of only U.S. stocks.

-5 Event Evidence
+4. Event Evidence

-Evidence on the price impact of the speculative position buildup is presented in Section 5.1.
-Once the speculators have acquired their desired positions, they liquidate their hedging positions over the subsequent hedge liquidation period examined in Section 5.2.
-The evidence on global versus local market pricing is discussed in Section 5.3, followed by evidence on market segmentation between developed and emerging market stocks in Section 5.4.
-Section 5.5 presents evidence on the global market integration of emerging market stocks sorted by cross-listing and liquidity characteristics.
+Evidence on the price impact of the speculative position buildup is presented in Section 4.1.
+Once the speculators have acquired their desired positions, they liquidate their hedging positions over the subsequent hedge liquidation period examined in Section 4.2.
+The evidence on global versus local market pricing is discussed in Section 4.3, followed by evidence on market segmentation between developed and emerging market stocks in Section 4.4.
+Section 4.5 presents evidence on the global market integration of emerging market stocks sorted by cross-listing and liquidity characteristics.

-5.1 Price Effects of the Speculative Position Buildup
+4.1 Price effects of the speculative position buildup